Irehmani/Tic-Tac-Toe/README.md

-# TTT
+# Game description

-This is a simple tic-tac-toe game made using the Pygame module.
+This is a simple Tic-Tac-Toe game made using the Pygame module.
 This game is designed for two players who have to go in turns.